 Introduction to CentOS Commands

 The way we have different software for various purposes, the same way, their exist different operating systems for different purposes.
 An organization has several technical requirements that need different platforms in order to be fulfilled.
-The normal users who depend upon the easy graphical user interface for their work usually prefer Windows while the professional who needs to get into the core of the system and need command-line interface prefers to go with Unix or Linux based on their exact requirement.
+The normal users who depend upon the easy graphical user interface for their work usually prefer Windows while the professional who needs to get into the core of the system and need a command-line interface prefers to go with Unix or Linux based on their exact requirement.
 There are several operating systems available in the market which serves the users as per their need.
 Here in this article, we will be learning about one of the most important Linux based operating systems that works using the same command as used in the Linux operating system.

 What is CentOs?